What Is Intent Data? How B2B Teams Turn Buying Signals Into Pipeline

 AI can help reps prioritize and act on intent signals faster.
 AI assistants surface the highest-priority accounts, suggest next-best actions, and automate routine follow-up.

-ZoomInfo Copilot is an example of AI-assisted prioritization.
+ZoomInfo Copilot uses AI to surface insights, automate workflows, and guide seller actions based on intent signals.
+The focus is on prioritization and next-best-action recommendations.
 It uses intent signals to recommend which accounts to focus on, summarizes research activity, and suggests relevant talking points based on what the account has been researching.

 Scoops are human-verified business signals that indicate buying windows.
 These aren't inferred from web behavior.
 They're confirmed events like leadership changes, funding announcements, expansion plans, or new office openings.